Skip to content

 Why Edmond Homes Need Storm Shelters

-Edmond is part of the Oklahoma City metro, which has been hit by more tornadoes than any other urban area in the country, and it sits in Oklahoma County, the county with the most recorded tornadoes in the state.
+Edmond is part of the Oklahoma City metro, which the National Weather Service describes as one of the more tornado-prone areas in the country, and it sits in Oklahoma County, the county with the most recorded tornadoes in the state.
 On May 8, 1986 a tornado moved through northern Oklahoma City into Edmond and damaged Edmond Memorial High School along with several elementary schools, a reminder that the threat reaches well into the northern suburbs.

 From the downtown Edmond core to established neighborhoods like Oak Tree and the growing additions around Coffee Creek, Edmond families face the same tornado alley reality as the rest of the metro.
 A shelter engineered to FEMA P-320 or ICC-500 standards turns those tense minutes under a warning into a manageable plan.